-We traced and agreed total expenses from Form F-40, Operating Expenses Summary, to the accounting system utilizing the trial balances and crosswalk for the related funds.
+We traced and agreed the one reconciling item identified on Form F-40, Operating Expenses Summary, through the crosswalk to the general ledger.

 No exceptions were found as a result of the procedures performed, as noted above, related to the NTD Form F-40, Operating Expenses Summary.